Venus, Texas: History

 The town was originally named "Gossip" until its development in the late 1880s.
-A man by the name of J.C.
+J.C.
 Smythe purchased 80 acre of abandoned cornfields in the northeastern corner of Johnson County and began to plan a townsite.
 He named his new town "Venus" after the daughter of a local doctor.
-By 1888 the new town had a post office and a population of around 10 residents.
+By 1888, the new town had a post office and a population around 10 residents.
 Being at the junction of two major railroads, Venus prospered and for a time was one of the fastest-growing communities in Johnson County.
 By the 1920s, Venus had its own schools (including a small college), several businesses, a weekly newspaper (the Venus Express), and a population that exceeded 800.

+At its peak, it had two banks, two hardware stores, two dry-goods stores, two newspapers, two telephone systems, two barbershops, a post office, lumberyard, livery stable, blacksmith shops, and a first-class hotel.

-The Great Depression had massive negative impact, however, and in the 1930s the town began to decline.
+The Great Depression had massive negative impact, however, and in the 1930s, the town began to decline.
 Growth of the Dallas–Fort Worth metroplex just to the north hastened its decline, with many of its residents relocating to the growing urban area in search of work.
-By 1940 the population had fallen to 200, and the only remaining operating business was the drug store.
+By 1940, its population had fallen to 200, and the only remaining operating business was the drug store.

 Venus began to recover somewhat in the late 1940s, and the population soon increased back to over 300.
-Growth was slow but steady throughout the remainder of the 20th century; by 1990 there were 977 residents and the town had spread into neighboring Ellis County.
-The 2000 census listed the population as 910, but the population more than tripled to 2,960 in 2010, due largely to the southward expansion of the Metroplex.
+Growth was slow but steady throughout the remainder of the 20th century; by 1990, 977 people lived there, and the town had spread into neighboring Ellis County.
+The 2000 census listed the population as 910, but the population more than tripled to 2,960 in 2010, due largely to the southward expansion of the DFW Metroplex.